A8N0RMAL/UML-Diagrams/README.md

 ![1](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/cdf3f8af-716c-4948-bf43-335429f1b05d)

 ---
-- initial node it starts the flow when the activity is called from the outside.
+- initial node: it starts the flow when the activity is called from the outside.
 ![2](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/19d6e4a7-5698-4494-961d-0d83c3d733b5)

 ---
-- control flow it shows the sequence of execution of flow.
+- control flow: it shows the sequence of execution of flow.
 ![3](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/694c2472-ba70-4ede-b9e5-22135303dd5d)

 ---
-- action a task to be performed.
+- action: a task to be performed.
 ![4](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/835b76fc-de74-4316-860a-4b714a37c40c)

 ---
-- decision node it represents a test condition to ensure that the control flow or object flow only goes down one path.
+- decision node: it represents a test condition to ensure that the control flow or object flow only goes down one path.
 ![5](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/5f3ce661-dd49-4672-b588-e04710dbce22)

 ---
-- merge node it merges the various threads that were created after the decision node.
+- merge node: it merges the various threads that were created after the decision node.
 ![6](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/f30e348a-69d8-4ca7-a75a-bfbe648a7303)

 ---
-- fork node splits behavior into a set of parallel or concurrent flows of activities.
+- fork node: splits behavior into a set of parallel or concurrent flows of activities.
 ![7](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/d3b2fc12-71aa-4327-8506-ee2a4571c424)

 ---
-- join node it combines several parallel flows usually separated by a fork node.
+- join node: it combines several parallel flows usually separated by a fork node.
 ![8](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/3ad3aaad-b66b-452b-83d3-16e127832b72)

 ---